Student

 • Stronger Resume

 An internship enhances your resume.
-It shows employers you know how to apply your knowledge and skills.
+It shows employers your ability to apply your knowledge and skills.
 In a competitive hiring environment, internships can really help you stand out in the crowd.
-For tips on customizing your resume, you can download the resume essentials handout or the PowerPoint deck from the Transform Your Resume Workshop.
+For tips on customizing your resume, view this webpage.

 • Explore a career